 To define enteric coated tablets in simple terms: they are dosage forms with a protective barrier that delays drug release until the small intestine.
 The meaning of enteric coated drugs is about more than convenience—it’s about drug protection, gastric safety, targeted delivery, and improved efficacy.

 Whether you’re learning about enteric coatings for research, patient education, or pharmaceutical manufacturing, understanding this technology is essential.
-As innovations in pharmaceutical coating and pill coating machines advance, patients can expect even safer and more effective enteric medication options in the future.
+As innovations in pharmaceutical coating technology advance, choosing the right equipment is vital for success.